 Governance

-The South African Identity Federation (SAFIRE) was formed as a joint project of the Tertiary Education and Research Network of South Africa (TENET), the SANReN Competency Area at the CSIR Meraka Institute (SCA), and the Association of South African University Directors of Information Technology (ASAUDIT) with the aim of establishing federated identity services to serve the needs of the research and higher education communities in South Africa.
+The South African Identity Federation (SAFIRE) was formed as a joint project of TENET, the SANReN Competency Area, and the HEITSA with the aim of establishing federated identity services to serve the needs of the research and higher education communities in South Africa.

 SAFIRE recognises two categories of beneficiaries: members and participants.
-Members are identity providers that contribute financially towards SAFIRE.
+Members are identity providers that contribute financially towards SAFIRE and who are typically signatories of TENET’s REN Master Service Agreement (MSA).
 Participants are identity providers and service providers who make use of SAFIRE’s services.
-Members have voting rights; participants do not.
+By virtue of the MSA, Members have formal representation in TENET’s governance structures; participants do not.

 South African Identity Federation